(Updated 20th May, 2026)

 When I first drafted this series, I wrote a mystery set in each of the cities where I’ve lived in this order:

-- Following Betsy Sharpe – the Middle East
+- Following Betsy Sharpe (now The Desert Thief) – the Middle East

 - The Godfather of Dance – Houston, USA

-- A Killer Among Friends – Melbourne, Australia
+- Married Unaccompanied (A Killer Among Friends) – Melbourne, Australia

 Jade, originally called Tara Wells, was in her late thirties, married with two children.
 The first two books didn’t get picked up right away, so before I pitched The Godfather of Dance, I rewrote it as the first in the series.
 I aged Jade down and made her single.
 This worked beautifully because her family wasn’t required in the story, so I could remove redundant characters.
 It also invited a romance thread.
 I signed my publishing deal with Wings ePress for this novel.

 Moving to Book 2, one option was to rewrite another of the original books with a younger Jade.
-This worked for A Killer Among Friends, so I tackled another major rewrite.
+This worked for A Killer Among Friends, so I tackled this major rewrite.
 The feature photo for this article is of Southbank, Melbourne, a view that Jade admires in this book.
 The story is now set eighteen months after the end of The Godfather of Dance.
 When Jade’s friend Nick is murdered, she turns to the rest of her circle for answers, only to uncover a web of lies.
-I am hoping to release it on December 1, 2024.
-Stay tuned for updates.
+It was released December 1, 2024.

-I am now working on Book 3.
-The obvious plan was to rewrite Following Betsy Sharpe or Lost in Lagos but Jade’s life partner is critical to the plot in one, and her children are critical to the other, so neither lent themselves to a young Jade as the protagonist.
+The obvious plan for book 3 was to rewrite Following Betsy Sharpe or Lost in Lagos but Jade’s life partner is critical to the plot in one, and her children are critical to the other, so neither lent themselves to a young Jade as the protagonist.
 Another option was to have a ten-year time jump, but I was reluctant to do this so early in the series.
-Instead, I’ve chosen to write a new book to bridge the gap.
-This will give me a trilogy when she’s in her late twenties, then I’ll do the time jump and have a second trilogy when she’s late thirties/early forties.
-This new book, working title, The Man in the Dam, is set in Mansfield.
+Instead, I wrote a new book to bridge the gap.
+This gave me a trilogy when she’s in her late twenties, then I did the time jump and for books 4 and 5, Jade is in her late thirties/early forties.

 - Book 1, The Godfather of Dance – Houston, USA